Fiscal transparency: Global Initiative for Fiscal Transparency

-In addition to the revision of the IMF Fiscal Transparency Code, the global financial crisis also prompted more widespread reflection on the effectiveness of the existing international arrangements to promote fiscal transparency and accountability.
+In addition to the revision of the IMF Fiscal Transparency Code, the 2008 financial crisis also prompted more widespread reflection on the effectiveness of the existing international arrangements to promote fiscal transparency and accountability.

 One outcome of this was the creation of the Global Initiative for Fiscal Transparency (GIFT) in 2011.
 GIFT is a multi-stakeholder action network that aims to “Advance and institutionalize global norms and significant, continuous improvements on fiscal transparency, engagement, and accountability in countries around the world.”
 GIFT's Lead Stewards are the World Bank, the IMF, the International Budget Partnership, the International Federation of Accountants, the Federal Secretary of Budget & Planning of the Government of Brazil and the Philippines Department of Budget & Management.
 A range of other official and civil society organisations are stewards of GIFT.

 Although fiscal openness is improving in many countries, the rate is uneven and slow, and backlashes are constantly registered: it might take a generation to have significant and sustainable improvement in important world regions.
 At the same time, the challenge is complex and broad and needs multiple stakeholders to address it in a coordinated manner.
 GIFT connects important international actors with other networks, together with champion governments and civil society organizations: while facilitating dialogue and cooperation in a platform where relevant stakeholders and networks participate, GIFT strengthens norms and creates incentives for countries to engage in a dialogue with civil society organizations, to improve transparency and engagement on the source and use of public resources.

 GIFT's Action-Agenda is organized and implemented around four main streams of work: